 Chronic Kidney Disease

-For many years, hyperuricemia was not thought to cause kidney disease, but rather hyperuricemia was considered as a consequence of kidney disease.
+Gout and chronic kidney disease appear to be closely associated.
+Gout is more likely to occur as kidney function worsens.
+For many years, hyperuricemia was not thought to cause kidney disease.
 The question is now under careful review (see Asymptomatic Hyperuricemia).

 Acute Kidney Failure

 Sudden overproduction of uric acid can sometimes block the kidneys and cause them to fail.
 This occurrence is very rare but can develop after any of the following:

 - Chemotherapy for leukemia or lymphoma, particularly acute forms of the disease